 - new onset of diabetes (10-20% of people with pancreatic cancer develop diabetes)

 - change in bowel behaviour or habits, such as diarrhoea or severe constipation.

 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-Around 3,364 people in Australia will be diagnosed with pancreatic cancer in 2018.
-In 2018, it is estimated there will be an average of 9 new cases a day and 8 deaths a day.
+An estimated 3,599 people in Australia will be diagnosed with pancreatic cancer in 2019.
+There will be an average of 10 new cases a day and 8 deaths a day.
 Pancreatic cancer is more common in older age groups.